iiasa/Condor_run_R/README.md

 ## Test
 To check your installation, run the test in the `tests` subdirectory.
 Each test can be started by running the cross-platform script `test.bat`.

 The tests submit a run of several small R jobs via `Condor_run_basic.R` and after completion performs analysis using `Condor_run_stats.R`.
-The plots can be viewed by opening the resulting `Rplots.pdf` file.
+The plots can be viewed by opening the resulting PDF file.

 ## Use
 Invoke the submit scripts via `Rscript`, or, on Linux/MacOS, you can invoke the script directly if its execute flag is set and the script has been converted to Unix format using e.g. `dos2unix` (removing the carriage returns from the line breaks).
 The analysis script `Condor_run_stats.R` is best run from [RStudio](https://rstudio.com/).
 The submit scripts take as command line argument the name of a file with configuration settings.